Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 24 Desember 2025 17.34.14 UTC
+- WIB: Rabu, 24 Desember 2025 18.27.20 UTC
-- WITA: Rabu, 24 Desember 2025 18.34.14 UTC
+- WITA: Rabu, 24 Desember 2025 19.27.20 UTC
-- WIT: Rabu, 24 Desember 2025 19.34.14 UTC
+- WIT: Rabu, 24 Desember 2025 20.27.20 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: inspirational
+Kategori: funny